fusiongyro/lbac/tutor10.md

     end;
     {--------------------------------------------------------------}

-Note that  we  have  seen  this  procedure  before in the form of Procedure Fin.
+Note that  we  have  seen  this  procedure  before in the form of Procedure `Fin`.
 I've changed the name since this  new  one  seems more descriptive of the actual function.
 I've  also  changed the code  to  allow  for multiple newlines and lines with nothing but white space.